 The government generally protected the right to bargain collectively.
 Collective bargaining was widespread in the formal sector, and most enterprises were covered by collective bargaining agreements on wages and working conditions.
-There were no reports employers refused to bargain, bargained with unions not chosen by workers, or used hiring practices allowing them to avoid hiring workers with bargaining rights.

 Most industrial actions were taken against the government, primarily to protest unpaid salaries and reduced benefit packages.
-For example, on April 5, lecturers at the University of Sierra Leone went on strike over payment of back wages and poor working conditions.
+For example, in April 2016 lecturers at the University of Sierra Leone went on strike over payment of back wages and poor working conditions.
 In industrial matters involving private-sector employment, the government generally did not interfere with peaceful demonstrations and attempted to negotiate with workers and labor unions in good faith.